cuts | poverty | inequality | fairness | human rights | equality | austerity | food banks | charity

 A Fair and Just Future for Cornwall

-The Cornwall Independent Poverty Forum has produced a report outlining its vision for achieving social justice in…
+The Cornwall Independent Poverty Forum's report outlining its vision for achieving social justice in Cornwall.

 A Response to All Lives Matter